ktorio/ktor/CONTRIBUTING.md

 * A questionable and new API should be marked with the `@KtorExperimentalAPI` annotation.
 * A Public API that is not intended to be used by end-users that couldn't be made private/internal due to technical reasons, should be marked with `@InternalAPI` annotation.

+### Design process

+Whether you're thinking of a new feature or want to change the design of an existing process, before making any code contributions, please make sure you read how we handle the [design process on the team](https://blog.jetbrains.com/ktor/2020/09/24/ktor-design-process/).

 ### Building the project

 Ktor is built with Gradle.